wilsonzlin/minify-html/README.md

 ### Super low level

-hyperbuild is written in C, and has a small Node.js wrapper module that simplifies calling the executable.
+hyperbuild is written in C, and can be run on Node.js using Emscripten, which generates fast Wasm code.

 ### Special precise whitespace handling